Dawidkubis/acsatc/team.md

 email: `kostana@math.cas.cz`

-research interests: set theory and its applications to other parts of mathematics, mainly model theory and topology
+research interest: set theory and its applications to other parts of mathematics, mainly model theory and topology
 </div>
 </div>